Bankstown City Campus, Western Sydney

 Texture, warmth and permeable features

 With six campuses across Western Sydney in locations including Liverpool, Parramatta and Penrith, our design reflects Western Sydney University’s identity and future-focused aspirations.
 The facade uses vertical, horizontal and diagonal sunshades to bring expression into the form.
 The layered design brings ideas of stratification, both in a geological sense and in reference to the structure of a university.
+Integrated shading and material stratification support sustainability and comfort while reinforcing civic identity.
 The gradient of colours is derived from Western Sydney University’s corporate identity and expanded upon to capture the idea of an energy burst.
 Ten custom colours in powder-coated aluminium and some terracotta move through a gradient to create warmth of expression.
 Darker colours are used on the lower levels, helping to ground the building, while brighter colours towards the upper levels provide a sense of lightness to lift the eye.
 Openings in the facade, softened edges, canopies and window shapes all work together to make a vertical campus that feels permeable, diverse and highly accessible.

 Breathing new life into the student experience

-Due to open for teaching in early 2022, Bankstown City Campus will bring a new student experience to Bankstown.
-The new campus embeds Western Sydney University in the economic, social and civic life of Bankstown which is already a key public transport, commercial, health and education hub.
+The new Bankstown City Campus embeds Western Sydney University in the economic, social and civic life of Bankstown which is already a key public transport, commercial, health and education hub.
+Co-location with local businesses enables industry partnerships and hands-on learning across the day.
 Commenting on the impact on the project, the University’s Vice-Chancellor and President, Professor Barney Glover AO said “Bankstown City campus will offer highly-accessible, technology-rich teaching and research facilities, and will provide our students with the opportunity to engage in work-integrated learning and collaborative research partnerships.”
 Our design places teaching and learning spaces throughout every level of the building increasing opportunities for the cross pollination of ideas.
+The vertical campus model supports collaborative learning across disciplines and throughout the day.
 Students also have access to an abundance of conference spaces, flexible spaces to showcase industry partnerships and innovation, informal learning areas, and social spaces including indoor and outdoor terraces.
+Adaptable rooms and terraces enable learning space optimisation, supporting timetable shifts and varied teaching modes.

 Key Contacts